 by Kathryn Boothby, Special Report on Private Schools

 Venture Academy is a private coed residential treatment program for teens aged 13 to 18 with emotional and/or behavioural challenges that interfere with their functioning at home or school.
-It has locations in Alberta, British Columbia and Ontario.
+It has locations in Alberta and Ontario.

 “We provide short-term intervention and assessment programs as well as longer-term treatment,” says Jeff Brain, director of admissions and program development.

 “We provide a 30-day intervention with assessment as well as ongoing treatment.”

 The length of stay varies, with some teens staying for one or two months while others may be in the program for nine to 10 months.
 “It is highly individualized based on the needs of the child.
 Treatment is customized with targeted specific goals and planning is reviewed with parents each month,” says Brain.